List of Altair: A Record of Battles characters: Turkey Stratocracy

 Zeki is a 25-year-old (23 at the start of the series) Pasha that serves under Mahmut's command and one of Halil's former students from his urban planning class.
-According to Nurcan, Zeki graduated in the top of his class and is one of Türkiye's finest architects, while being known for working quickly and efficiently.
+According to Nurcan, Zeki graduated in the top of his class and is one of Turkey's finest architects, while being known for working quickly and efficiently.
 Although he is somewhat headstrong and candid, he cares for Halil dearly and wants to preserve his legacy after his death.
 He is strict with Mahmut and is often at odds with Zağanos, who seems to contradict Halil's ideology, and is not afraid to speak against him.